parthu463/git-github/README.md

 # git-github
-demo for git and github
+demo for git and github training from youtube